Get In Touch

 However, other cleanrooms must keep humidity within a narrow range, which means they need the capability to both dehumidify and humidify the air.

-Controlling temperature in HVAC systems is just as important to make sure cleanrooms and similar spaces stay comfortable.
-This involves either warming up or cooling down the air as needed, using various types of equipment within the HVAC system.
+Controlling temperature in these systems is just as important to make sure cleanrooms and similar spaces stay comfortable.
+This involves either warming up or cooling down the air as needed, using various types of equipment within the system.
 Depending on the room, some places might only need cooling because of heat from machines, while others need both options to handle changes in the outside temperature and keep everything running smoothly.

 HEPA and ULPA Filters